Professor of Spanish and Director of ESL Program

 Expertise: Teaching English as a second language; applied linguistics; professional development of language teachers

 At North Park since: 1992

 Dr. Dennis Bricault is passionate about connecting students with opportunities to engage Latino communities in Chicago and around the world.
 “Our major involves looking at the richness of Latino cultures, and gives students solid grounding in a second language, its cultures, and its literature.”

 In his classes, Dr. Bricault’s students examine and discuss aspects of cultural differences and larger questions of social justice and faith.
-“My courses always have a ‘culture compact’ project, which requires students to engage Latino culture in some way off-campus in the city,” he says.
+“My courses always have a ‘culture contact’ project, which requires students to engage Latino culture in some way off-campus in the city,” he says.
 He teaches Spanish language at the beginning and intermediate levels, as well as advanced courses in Spanish grammar and composition; history, culture, and literature of Spain; and a Keystone 3000 course in languages and cultures for North Park's Core Curriculum program.

 Dr. Bricault enjoys connecting students with new experiences and perspectives.
-“Our Modern Language Department opens the door to many multicultural and international opportunities,” he says, citing study-abroad programs such as the University’s long-standing partnership with Centers for Interamerican Studies in Cuenca, Ecudaor.
+“Our Modern Language Department opens the door to many multicultural and international opportunities,” he says, citing study-abroad programs such as the University’s long-standing partnership with Center for Interamerican Studies (CEDEI) in Cuenca, Ecudaor.

 Dr. Bricault has teaching experience in Spain, Hungary, Ecuador, Chile, and Guatemala.
-He is a member of Teachers of English to Speakers of Other Languages and the American Council on the Teaching of Foreign Languages.
+He is a member of Teachers of English to Speakers of Other Languages (TESOL) and the American Council on the Teaching of Foreign Languages (ACTFL).

 - PhD, Educational Leadership and Policy Studies, Loyola University Chicago

 - MA, Applied Linguistics with a concentration in Teaching English as a Second Language, Northeastern Illinois University